pywbem/pywbem/docs/client.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using HTTPS, the TLS/SSL handshake protocol requires that the server always returns an :term:`X.509` server certificate to the client.
+When using HTTPS, the TLS/SSL handshake protocol requires that the server always returns an :term:`X.509` server certificate to the client (unless anonymous ciphers are used, which is not recommended).

 The PyWBEM client performs the following verifications on the server certificate returned by the WBEM server: